lelivre/lelivre.github.io/home.md

 ---

-Here is a blockquote
+## Quote

-> "Solving a problem simply means representing it so as to make the solution transparent."  -Herbert Simon, _Sciences of the Artificial_
+"Solving a problem simply means representing it so as to make the solution transparent."  -Herbert Simon, _Sciences of the Artificial_

-## References

-* Foo Bar: Head of Department, Placeholder Names, Lorem
-* John Doe: Associate Professor, Department of Computer Science, Ipsum